reactioncommerce/docs/guides/storefront-guide.md

 This is necessary only if you have fulfillment groups of the “shipping” type.
 If your client UI displays multiple fulfillment groups, then you may need to have a shipping address form for each, or you can have a single form and set the same address on every “shipping” group.

 ### Example Storefront Component Library components
 - The `AddressForm` allows a user to enter a new address or edit an existing one.
-It outputs an address object matching the Reaction Commerce address schema.
+It outputs an address object matching the MOC Commerce address schema.
 - You can use the `ShippingAddressCheckoutAction` component with an action supplied to the `CheckoutActions` component to collect a shipping address as part of a step-by-step checkout flow.
 This wraps `AddressForm` and takes care of some of the complexity for you, versus using `AddressForm` directly.

 ### GraphQL